jmangt/test-driven-puppet/the_puppet_forge.md

 ### Generating a metadata.json file

 You can add a `metadata.json` file to your module in any moment.
-But if you want to be in accordance to the Forge's standard I would recommend the `puppet module generate` command [5].
+But if you want to be in accordance to the Forge's standard I would recommend using the `bash puppet module generate` command [5].

-The command will generate a complete scaffold for your module.
-I will even add some place holders for your tests!
+The command will generate a complete scaffold for your module.** I will even add some place holders for your tests! **

 The previous `metadata.json` file was generated in the following way: